PaulMiguelSec/PaulMiguelSec/README.md

 Feel free to explore my projects and connect with me.

 ## 🎯 Objective
-My journey in IT has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in IT has led me to develop a passion for cybersecurity, and I am now eager to transition into this field.

 ## 🛠 Skills